cpedroni/DMML2021_Microsoft/README.md

 ## Methodology

-After Loading the training_data and doing some Exploratory Data analysy, we' ve done several step to build our classifier :
+After Loading the training_data and doing some Exploratory Data Analysis, we did several steps to build our classifier :

-* split the dataset  in 2 set 80% for training and 20 % for test set
+ * split the dataset in 2 sets; **80%** for training and **20 %** for test set
-* create the function called 'metrics' to print the classification report ( accuracy, precision, recall, f1 score)
+ * create the `metrics` function that prints a classification report (accuracy, precision, recall, f1 score)
-* create different  TfIdf vectoriser with some basics parameters (sublinear_tf= True,,  tokenizer=word_tokenize,ngram_range= (1,1)..)
+ * create TfIdf vectorisers with different `(sublinear_tf= True,  tokenizer=word_tokenize, ngram_range= (1,1))`
-* test different models such as Logistic regression , Knn, DecisionTree , RandomForest to get the one that gives the best accuracy. after this step, we try our model on the unlabeled data to analyse how good it detect the difficulty.
+ * test multiple models such as Logistic regression , K-Nearest Neighbors, Decision Tree and Random Forest to find the one that has the best accuracy.
+After this step, we tested our models on the unlabeled data to submit it to the [Kaggle competition.](https://www.kaggle.com/c/detecting-the-difficulty-level-of-french-texts/overview)

-* To perform the accuracy , we did the
+What we did to improve the accuracy :
-    * preprocess that consisted in removing punctuation, stopword,X most/least frequent words and to do the stemming
+ * Preprocessing: remove punctuation, remove stopword, remove X most/least frequent words, stemming
-    * reduce the number of feature using the SVD( instead of 3000 circa we' ve used 900)
+ * Dimentionality reduction: reduce the number of feature using the TruncatedSVD
+ * Try other models: multinomail naive Bayes, Support Vector Machine, Neural Networks with Keras

-    * try other models such as multinomial, neural networks with Keras, Support Vector Machine Unortunatelly , all these methods and models didn't improve the classification report in a significant way
+Unortunatelly, all these methods and models didn't improve the accuracy.

-## Our Video
+## The video

 [![DMML 2021 - Groupe Microsoft | Detecting the difficulty level of french texts](https://res.cloudinary.com/marcomontalbano/image/upload/v1639949988/video_to_markdown/images/youtube--E2dCIjSSVVc-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=E2dCIjSSVVc "DMML 2021 - Groupe Microsoft | Detecting the difficulty level of french texts")